GPII/windows/listeners/readme.md

-To build all listeners opon listeners,sln in VisualStudio and build solution The executables will be in bin
+To build all listeners open listeners,sln in VisualStudio and build solution The executables will be in bin